WinLua/WinLua-Source-Code/README.md

 Visual Studio 2017 Project and WIX Installers for the WinLua and Distribution

-This is a VS 2017 Solution for building WinLua and the installers.
-The installers also package JamPlus and LibreSSL, though they are not currently part of the build system.
+This repository contains the build solution files for WinLua.
+The Visual Studio directory contains the files for WinLua Release 1.
+That is, Lua 5.1 and Lua 5.3 including installers.
+Release 2 contains a new branch of code that has a modified interpreter (lua.exe) that loads Lua 5.4 by default, or lua 5.1 if the -51 flag is specified.
+Release 2 also contains an ISWix project files for building an installer for WinLua R2, LibreSSL and JamPlus. *WinLua R2 works, the installers don't.*

-## Lua
+## Lua in Release2
-Currently our version of lua is divergent from the standard Lua and the changes are *unmarked*.
+Currently our version of lua in the Release2 branch is divergent from the standard Lua and the changes are *unmarked*.
 I am working to bring clarity to this.
-To build our Lua Interpreter with 5.1 and 5.current, Lua 5.4, Lua 5.1.5 and LuaFileSystem for both projects, open the Lua 5.4.sln file and build.
-To build the installers, open the WinLua-Installer.sln file and build.

 ## Executables
 If you are looking for the latest version of Lua to run on Windows 10, please see our [bin repository](https://github.com/WinLua/bin)